TeknooSoftware/east-paas/README.md

     #Volume to build to use with container
     volumes:
-      main: #Name of the module
+      extra: #Name of the volume
-        target: '/opt/paas/' #Path where data will be stored into the volume
+        local_path: "/foo/bar" #optional local path where store data in the volume
         add: #folder or file, from .paas.yml where is located to add to the volume
-          - 'src'
-          - 'vendor'
-          - 'composer.json'
-          - 'composer.lock'
-          - 'composer.phar'
+          - 'extra'
       other_name: #Name of the volume
-        target: '/opt/vendor/' #Path where data will be stored into the volume
         add: #folder or file, from .paas.yml where is located to add to the volume
           - 'vendor'

     #Pods (set of container)
     pods:
       php-pods: #podset name
-        replicas: 1 #instance of pods
+        replicas: 2 #instance of pods
         containers:
-          foo-run:
-            image: foo
-            version: latest
-            volumes: #Volumes to link
-              - target
           php-run: #Container name
-            image: php-run #Container image to use
+            image: registry.teknoo.io/php-run #Container image to use
             version: 7.4
             listen: #Port listen by the container
               - 8080
             volumes: #Volumes to link
+              extra:
+                from: 'extra'
+                mount-path: '/opt/extra' #Path where volume will be mount
+              app:
+                mount-path: '/opt/app' #Path where data will be stored
+                add: #folder or file, from .paas.yml where is located to add to the volume
+                  - 'src'
+                  - 'vendor'
+                  - 'composer.json'
+                  - 'composer.lock'
-              - main
+                  - 'composer.phar'
+              data: #Persistent volume, can not be pre-populated
+                mount-path: '/opt/data'
+                persistent: true
             variables:
-              SERVER_SCRIPT: '/opt/paas/src/server.php'
+              SERVER_SCRIPT: '/opt/app/src/server.php'

     #Pods expositions
     services: